Genso / 元素 means elements.

-Nick West is an artist and researcher from the UK.
-He lives in Tokyo where he makes, teaches and researches art.
+Nick West is an artist and researcher based in Tokyo – nickweststudio.com.

 A childhood spent moving between East Asian countries ignited Annabel’s deep interest in the visual cultures and languages of the region.
 After graduating with a BA in English from Oxford University, she lived and worked in Tokyo for two years, first as a Daiwa Scholar and then working for a contemporary art gallery.
 She completed a Master’s at the Courtauld Institute in London in 2015, and is excited to be embarking on the next stage of her career in the art market.
 She is currently based in Tokyo. iki-mono-arts.com